abhishek-kumar-code/Redfish_Public/Specification.md

 Life cycle events happen when resources are created, modified or destroyed.
 Not every modification of a resource will result in an event - this is similar to when ETags are changed and implementations may not send an event for every resource change.
 For instance, if an event was sent for every Ethernet packet received or every time a sensor changed 1 degree, this could result in more events than fits a scalable interface.
 This event usually indicates the resource that changed as well as, optionally, any attributes that changed.

 Alert events happen when a resource needs to indicate an event of some significance.
 This may be either directly or indirectly pertaining to the resource.
 This style of event usually adopts a message registry approach similar to extended error handling in that a MessageId will be included.
 Examples of this kind of event are when a chassis is opened, button is pushed, cable is unplugged or threshold exceeded.
 These events usually do not correspond well to life cycle type events hence they have their own category.

+Events originate from a specific resource.
+Not all resources are able to generate events.
+Those resources capable of generating events might not generate any events unless a subscription has been created to listen for the event.

 NOTE: Refer to the [Security](#security) clause for security implications of Eventing